OntoURL: A Benchmark for Evaluating Large Language Models on Symbolic Ontological Understanding, Reasoning and Learning: OntoURL

 While considerable research has explored interactions between LLMs and ontologies, few studies have provided a systematic classification of the underlying capabilities.
 Drawing inspiration from Bloom's Taxonomy of educational objectives \cite{bloom1956taxonomy}, we introduce a three-level taxonomy for ontological capabilities for LLMs---\textbf{understanding}, \textbf{reasoning} and \textbf{learning} (Figure~\ref{fig:taxonomy}).

-\paragraph{Ontological Understanding} This capability represents the most fundamental ontological level and is thus placed at the base of the triangle in Figure~\ref{fig:taxonomy}.
+\paragraph{Ontological Understanding} This represents the most fundamental ontological level and is thus placed at the base of the triangle in Figure~\ref{fig:taxonomy}.
 It encompasses the memorization, recall, and comprehension of explicitly defined ontology knowledge.
-For example, retrieving the definition of the concept ``calyx''in the Plant Ontology, identifying its superclass and subsumption relationships, and recognizing its associated properties and instances.
+For example, retrieving the definition of the concept ``calyx'' in the Plant Ontology, identifying its superclass and subsumption relationships, and recognizing its associated properties and instances.

 \paragraph{Ontological Reasoning} This capability builds upon ontological understanding and is positioned above it in the triangle of Figure~\ref{fig:taxonomy}.
 It involves inferring implicit knowledge that is not explicitly defined within an ontology.
 Structured ontologies often encode rich hierarchical relationships from which additional facts can be logically deduced.
 For example, the Plant Ontology states that ``testa'' is a subclass of ``seed coat'' ($\texttt{testa} \sqsubseteq \texttt{seed\ coat}$), ``seed coat'' is a subclass of ``seed'' ($\texttt{seed\ coat} \sqsubseteq \texttt{seed}$), and ``seed'' is a subclass of ``plant embryo'' ($\texttt{seed} \sqsubseteq \texttt{plant\ embryo}$).
 From these axioms, it follows that ``testa'' is also a subclass of ``plant embryo'' ($\texttt{testa} \sqsubseteq \texttt{plant\ embryo}$).
-We classify ontological reasoning as the ability to infer such implicit knowledge through reasoning process such as logical deduction.
+We classify ontological reasoning as the ability to infer such implicit knowledge through reasoning process such as logical deduction. \paragraph{Ontological Learning} This capability represents the highest level in our taxonomy and is placed at the top of the triangle in Figure~\ref{fig:taxonomy}.
+It primarily concerns the process of constructing ontologies.
+Traditional ontology learning tasks have largely focused on generating hierarchical structures, while often neglecting other essential structural components like properties and instances.
+Therefore, we propose that ontological learning should encompass multiple dimensions: the generation of class definitions, the construction of class hierarchies, and the integration of properties and their constraints.
+In addition, ontology alignment---ensuring consistency across multiple ontologies by identifying and mapping equivalent concepts---is a critical aspect and is thus also considered part of this capability.